My answer is always the same: I am not a doctor.

-> But how does this help with altitude sickness?
+But how does this help with altitude sickness?
 Excretion of bicarbonate increases the acidity of the blood.
 Increased acidity in the blood makes our bodies assume we have increased CO2.
-Our bodies respond to the imaginary excess by breathing quicker and heavier to rid the CO2.
-The rapid breathing increases the amount of oxygen received by the blood, thus helping with acclimitisatioin process and at the same time preventing the onset of AMS.
+Our bodies respond to the imaginary excess by breathing quicker and heavier to get rid of the CO2.
+The rapid breathing increases the amount of oxygen received by the blood, thus helping with acclimitisation process and at the same time preventing the onset of AMS.

-> PLEASE NOTE: Diamox does not cure the symptoms of AMS.
+PLEASE NOTE: Diamox does not cure the symptoms of AMS.
 Once AMS has started, the only way to stop it is to descend.

 In my honest opinion, if I was in your shoes and I had done all of my research, then my answer would be yes.
 You have just spent £££ on your trip to Tanzania or Nepal.
 So, if taking some tablets can increase your chances of standing on the Roof of Africa or reaching Everest Base Camp, why not take them?